 The following are some of the most important washing machine cycles or washing settings that you should keep in mind:

-Rapid washing is a technique which should be used minimally.
-As the name suggests, this setting washes clothes at a high speed hence shortening the wash cycle.
-Why is this setting suggested?
+Rapid washing is a technique that should be used minimally.
+As the name suggests, this setting washes clothes at a high speed hence shortening the laundry cycle.
+Why are these wash machine settings suggested?
 Well, if you’re looking to wash a special shirt or single garment then we suggest going for this option as time is of utmost importance in such a scenario.
 On the other hand, this setting is not suggested to wash clothes that are in a higher load.

-Characterized by low speeds and agitation, this setting is optimal for clothes that require a lower speed spin.
-Lower speed spin is optimal for clothes that are delicate or can be damaged at higher speeds.
+Characterized by low speeds and agitation, this setting is optimal for clothes that require a lower-speed spin.
+Lower-speed spin is optimal for clothes that are delicate or can be damaged at higher speeds.
 Clothing elements like lingerie, silk, and lace are the kind of clothes you’d want to wash under such a setting.
-This particular setting allows one to wash clothes at a lower speed which prevents from any sort of damage in your clothing.
+This particular setting allows one to wash clothes at a lower speed which prevents any sort of damage to your clothing.

 The normal speed cycle is for clothing that is made from a blend of fabrics or cotton.
 The basic characterization of these kinds of clothes is that they have average soil and are not made of delicate materials.

-The cycle is most effective for clothing that is made of blended fabrics or synthetic fabric.
-It is characterized by a medium wash speed coupled up with a low-speed spin.
+The washing machine cycle is most effective for clothing that is made of cotton blend fabric or synthetic fabric.
+It is characterized by a medium-speed wash coupled with a low-speed spin.
 The main purpose of this setting is to avoid any sort of wrinkles in your clothing.

 Your washing machine may include one or all of these laundry cycle settings.
 It is important that you are aware of each of these settings and how to use them effectively to ensure the longevity of your clothing.
 If you are unsure of which setting to use or have clothing that may need special attention, head over to your Atlanta laundromat, The Laundry Centers for all of your laundry needs!